 Although there are many considerations in web design, as a beginner, your first step is to actually get something out onto the web.
-The fine-tuning can come after you've figured out how to get a basic web page.
+The fine-tuning can come after you've figured out how to publish a basic web page.
 One way is to use a WYSIWYG ("What You See Is What You Get") web editor to do it.
-Such editors allow you to design your site visually, without having to muck around with the technical details.
+Such editors allow you to design your site visually, without having to deal with the technical details.
 They work just like a normal wordprocessor.

 An integral part of web design is search engine readiness.
 Search engine promotion does not start after the web site is made.
 It starts at the web design stage.
 The article 6 Tips on How to Create a Search Engine Friendly Website is a must-read.
-My article on How to Improve Your Search Engine Ranking on Google is also important for the simple reason that Google is the most popular search engine around, at least at the time this article was written.
+Moreover, How to Improve Your Search Engine Ranking on Google is also important for the simple reason that Google is the most popular search engine around, at least at the time this page was written.

 There are many other issues regarding the design of web pages.
 The above will get you started.
 However, if you have the time after you get something out onto the web, you may want to read my other articles on Web Design and Website Promotion and Search Engine Ranking.

-Although I list this step separately, this should be done throughout your web design cycle.
-I list it separately to give it a little more prominence, since too few new webmasters actually perform this step adequately.
+Although I list this step separately, it should be done throughout your web design cycle.
+I list it here to give it a little more prominence, since too few new webmasters actually perform it adequately.

-You will need to test your web pages as you design them in the major browsers: the latest versions of Internet Explorer (version 9 at the time of this writing), Firefox, Opera, Safari and Chrome.
+You will need to test your web pages as you design them in the major browsers: Chrome, Firefox, Internet Explorer 11 and Microsoft Edge.
 All these browsers can be obtained free of charge, so it should be no hardship to get them.
-Unfortunately, directly testing your site in all these browsers is the only way you can really be sure that it works the way you want it to on your visitors' machines.
+Unfortunately, directly testing your site is the only way you can be really sure that it works the way you want it to on your visitors' machines.
 In addition, if you have a smartphone, try out your site there too.

 If you are selling products or services, you will need some way to collect credit card information.
-You should read up on How to Accept Credit Cards on Your Website.
+If so, take a look at How to Accept Credit Cards on Your Website.
 I also have a step by step guide on How to Add an Order Form or a "Buy Now" button using PayPal to a Website for those using PayPal.

 If you need advertisers for your website, you might want to read How to Make Money From Your Website and the follow-up article How to Increase Your Website Revenue from Affiliate Programs.
 A list of advertisers and affiliate programs can be found on Affiliate Programs: Free Sponsors and Advertisers.
 Those companies are on the constant lookout for new web publishers to display their advertisements.

-When your site is ready, you will need to submit it to search engines like Google and Bing.
-You can use the links below to do this.
+When your site is ready, you can submit it to search engines like Google and Bing.
+Use the links below to do this.